weaviate/weaviate-io/developers/weaviate/model-providers/cohere/reranker.md

 - `500df123-afr3-...`

-Please refer to [this blog post](/blog/fine-tuning-coheres-reranker) for more information.
+See [this blog post](/blog/fine-tuning-coheres-reranker) for more information.

 For further details on model parameters, see the [Cohere API documentation](https://docs.cohere.com/reference/rerank).